MatPiech/motor-fault-diagnosis/README.md

-# Induction Motor Anomaly Detection
+# Squirrel Cage Motor Anomaly Detection

-The Induction Motor Anomaly Detection dataset is a multi-sensor data collection gathered to expand research on anomaly detection and predictive maintenance, mainly using non-invasive methods such as thermal observation or vibration measurement.
+The Squirrel Cage Motor Anomaly Detection dataset is a multi-sensor data collection gathered to expand research on anomaly detection and predictive maintenance, mainly using non-invasive methods such as thermal observation or vibration measurement.
 In conducted research, the squirrel-cage rotor was utilized.

 ## Sensors